maklipsa/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 </article>
 </pre>

+## The problem

+We can see that dot net runtime is looking for version `4.0.0.0`, but found version `3.2.1.0`.
+Because of this, it reports a warning `Comparing the assembly name resulted in the mismatch: Major Version` and fails in the next line.
+We know the problem.
+Now for the solution.

-## How to fix "Could not load file or assembly"?
+# How to fix "Could not load file or assembly"?

-There can be many cases why the assembly fails to load, but 99% of them can be simplified to two solutions presented bellow:
+There can be many causes why the assembly fails to load, but 99% of them can boil down to two solutions presented below:

-### Update the reference
+## Update the reference

-If one of the projects in Your solution has a different version of the assembly this assembly may be copied with it down to the folder of the executable assembly often overwritten the version You would assume it should have.
+One project in the solution has a different version of the assembly.
+The build process copies a lot of files.
+The dlls can be copied with their dependencies to the destination folder overwriting the new version of the dependency with the old one.

-This is the reason why it is a good practice to have all references pointing to a single version of a given assembly.
-The easiest way to make sure that this is the case is by using `Package Manager` from Visual Studio (right click on the solution):
+A good practice is to have all references pointing to a single version of a given assembly.
+The easiest way to make sure that this is the case is to use Visual Studio `Package Manager` (right-click on the solution):

 ![](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/Package Explorer.png)

 And then:
 ![](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/ManagePackagesForSoution.png)

+It displays all package versions used in the solution.
-Then update, build, test, commit and push.<br/>
+Update them, build, test, commit and push.<br/>
+And you should be good.
-Things may not always be that as easy, because we can't control references that external libraries, like NuGet packages, have.
-This is when the second solution comes in:
+Things may not always be that as easy, because we can't control references that external libraries.
+This is where the second solution comes in:

-### Add assembly binding redirect
+## Add assembly binding redirect

 Look at the succeded log file, and <a href="#redirect" >the entry about a found redirect</a>.
 The runtime can be instructed to use another version of the assembly than the one that was called.
+In other words, it can be redirected.
-This is called **binding redirect** and can be defined in the config file of the main assembly (adding this in the config file of a library won't matter for the runtime).
+Binding redirects have to be defined in the config file of the **executing assembly**.
+The runtime will ignore binding redirects present in not executing assemblies.

-In case of a Windows application, it's the `app.config` file, and in a case of an ASP app the config file structure (web.configs and down) is being searched.<br/>
+In case of a Windows application, it's the `app.config` file, and in a case of an ASP app the config file structure (web.configs and down)<br/>
 An example:

 ```xml